 Biography – Dennis Shen

-Before joining Scope in 2017, Dennis was with Alliance Bernstein (AB) – a global institutional money manager – in New York and London, serving on its Global Economic Research team, mostly recently as European Economist.
-At AB, Dennis covered regions such as Western Europe, Latin America and Asia, and worked on projects such as architecting the Carson-Shen monetary policy rule with Chief Economist Joseph Carson in 2009 as well as assessing the dynamic nature of fiscal multipliers.
-Dennis was a member of Paul Denoon's acclaimed emerging market debt group.
-His research and commentary at AB reflected citations by Reuters, CNBC, Milano Finanza, Bloomberg, Wall Street Journal, Financial Post and CBS News.
+Before joining Scope Group in 2017, Dennis was an economist with Alliance Bernstein (AB) – a global institutional money manager – in New York and London.
+At AB, Dennis worked on projects such as architecting the Carson-Shen monetary policy rule with Chief Economist Joseph Carson and assessing the dynamic nature of fiscal multipliers.
+He was a member of Paul Denoon's acclaimed emerging market debt group.

-Dennis completed the Master of Public Administration (MPA) in International Development at the LSE, during which he co-founded the programme's The Public Sphere Journal and led the programme in 2012 and 2013 conference debates against Princeton University's Woodrow Wilson School.
-In London, Dennis completed public speaking training at the Royal Academy of Dramatic Art (RADA).
-He graduated from undergraduate studies in Operations Research and Engineering from Cornell University in 2007 – with a concentration in Financial Engineering.
+Dennis completed the Master of Public Administration (MPA) in International Development from the LSE, during which he co-founded the programme's The Public Sphere Journal and led the programme in 2012 and 2013 conference debates against Princeton University's Woodrow Wilson School.
+In London, Dennis completed public-speaking training at the Royal Academy of Dramatic Art (RADA).
+He graduated from undergraduate studies from Cornell University with concentration in Financial Engineering.

-Dennis is passionate about environmental sustainability and has been involved in projects that involve the integration of environment, social and governance (ESG) and corporate social responsibility (CSR) considerations in finance.
-While living in New York, Dennis co-founded the Junior Ocean Council of Oceana – the world's largest organisation dedicated to ocean preservation.
-He completed his Dissertation from the LSE with Distinction concerning the economics of ocean hypoxia.
+Having a passion for environmental sustainability, he supports integration of environment, social and governance (ESG) considerations in finance.
+While residing in New York, he co-founded the Junior Ocean Council of Oceana – the world's largest organisation dedicated to ocean preservation.
+Dennis completed his Dissertation from the LSE with Distinction on the economics of hypoxia.

-Dennis was born in Sichuan Province in mainland China and grew up in the United States in State College, Pennsylvania.
-He resides with his spouse, whom he met at the London School of Economics, and daughter in Berlin.
+Dennis was born in Sichuan Province of mainland China and grew up in the United States.
+He resides with his spouse, whom he met during university in London, and daughter in Berlin.